JBPG/Gsens/Gsens.md

 Observed scenario
 -----------------

-The following example is based on maternal years of education (X), child GCSE (Y), and the best fitting polygenic score for years of education estimated in the child.
+In the following example, we will test the association between based on maternal years of education (X) and child GCSE scores (Y) after controlling for the best fitting polygenic score for years of education estimated in the child.

+To do so, we will use the "gsensY" function.

+For this, we need to specify 5 things:

+-   rxz (the correlation between the exposure \[x\] and outcome \[y\])\*
+-   rgx (the correlation between the polygenic score for Y with the exposure \[x\])\*
+-   rgy (the correlation between the polygenic score for Y with the outcome \[y\])\*
+-   n (sample size)
+-   h2 (the variance explained in the outcome, here by the observed polygenic score \[hence why h2 is rgy^2\])

+\*Note that rxz, rgx, and rgy should be partial correlations adjusting for sex, age, and principal components

 ``` r
 round(gsensY(rxy=0.3975,rgx = 0.2894,rgy = 0.3446,n=3785,h2=0.3446^2),3)